rasheed007-hub/todo-app/README.md

 ## How to Use
 1. Type your task in the input field at the top
+2. Put in the days
-2. Press Enter or click the Add button to add it to your list
+3. Press Enter or click the Add button to add it to your list
-3. Click the delete button (🗑️) next to any task to remove it
+4. Click the delete button (🗑️) next to any task to remove it

 ## Project Structure
 Main files: